craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Cultures.md

 ## Righteous Beast
 You have spent your life before adventure in the [[Northern Quillbuck Jungle]] under the protection of the [[Beasts Righteous]].
-Outside influences had great difficulty reaching you, but the Jungle's influences had no such issues.
+In recent years, the [[Beasts Righteous]] have fallen, [[Baron Xuiop]] has been slain.
+The jungle is wild, but life in the cities of men are wilder.
+We still act in honor of our Fallen Baron, and though our cities have fallen, we aim to retain what we can.

+>

 You gain +2 to your *Wisdom Score* and +1 to your *Strength Score*.
 You are proficient in the *Acrobatics*, *Nature*, and *Survival* Skills.
 You know [[Golopak (language)]].